-The Complainant claims to be a pioneer and leader in its three core businesses: online brokerage, financial information on the internet and online banking.
-The Complainant declares it has over 4,9 million customers in online banking.
-It also states that its portal www.boursorama.com is the first national financial and economic information website and the first online banking platform in France.
+The Complainant claims to operate under the name 'BOURSOBANK' in Europe and to be a leader in its three core businesses: online brokerage, financial information on the internet, and online banking.
+The Complainant declares it has over 6 million customers in France in online banking.
+The Complainant also states that its portal www.boursorama.com is the first national financial and economic information website and the first online banking platform in France.

-The Complainant provided evidence that it is the owner of the Trademark and of several domain names, including <boursorama.com> since March 1, 1998, and <bourso.com> since January 11th, 2000.
+The Complainant provided evidence that it is the owner of the Trademark and of several domain names, including <boursorama.com> since March 1, 1998, <bourso.com> since January 11, 2000, and <boursobank.com> since November 23, 2005.

-The disputed domain name <cli>entsboursoredi.com> was registered on June 20, 2023.
-The Complainant claims that the disputed domain name redirects to the domain name <compte-clients-boursorama.com>, resolving itself to a login page that copies the
+The disputed domain name <bownsobnak.com> was registered on February 12, 2024.
+The Complainant claims that the disputed domain name resolves to a parking page.